karmada-io/karmada/docs/working-with-argocd.md

 ![](./images/argocd-new-app-repo.png)

-For Destination, set cluster to `karmada` and namespace to `default`:
+For Destination, set cluster to `karmada` and namespace to `default`(tht cluster URL is same with # Registering Karmada to Argo CD):

 ![](./images/argocd-new-app-cluster.png)